 A task which only persons with sufficient experience with life as well as with people are capable of.
 This experience – or the wisdom that comes from such experience – is something which only older people can have.

 This is why Americans are always astounded when they hear that in Germany relatively young people – in their early 30s – can become judges.
-The district attorneys that they see on German television look as if they were fresh out of law school.
+Many of the district attorneys that they see on German television look as if they were fresh out of law school.

 This is why American judges must be older people who are truly good and wise.
 Their process too involves stringent scientific methods of analysis, not unlike German paragraph laws.
 These, from the American perspective, can not deliver more than just the pure facts.